-The Bachelor of Arts in Education degree prepares students for a rewarding career teaching art in Kindergarten through twelfth grade.
+The Bachelor of Arts in Education degree prepares students for a rewarding career teaching art in pre-kindergarten through twelfth grade.

 The Art Education program includes a wide range of studio courses to develop creative ability, methodology courses for pedagogical competence and courses for understanding the philosophy behind and psychology of art education.

 These comprehensive courses include methods for teaching students with diverse needs and developing integrated curriculums.
-Students are also required to student teach in K–12 classroom settings for practical experience.
+Students are also required to student teach in PK–12 classroom settings for practical experience.

 The final semesters of the program includes an exhibition of the student’s artwork and a full semester of student teaching.